Rendaw/continuations/README.md

 </plugin>
 ```

-to use the agent when running tests, and something similar with the `maven-exec-plugin` if you use that for running your
+You can use something similar with the `maven-exec-plugin` if you use that for running your jar normally.
- jar.

 #### Note:

-It's possible to add the JavaAgent programmatically but I haven't tried it myself.
-In this case you need to be careful
+It's possible to install the agent into the classloader programmatically but I haven't tried it myself.
+In this case
-that no classes to be instrumented are loaded until after installing the agent.
+you need to be careful that no classes to be instrumented are loaded until after installing the agent.

 # History

 2017-: rendaw https://github.com/rendaw/coroutines

 2013-2017: https://github.com/buzden/continuations

 Copyright (c) 2008-2013, Matthias Mann
 * LICENSE: New BSD (http://directory.fsf.org/wiki/License:BSD_3Clause)
 * HOMEPAGE: http://www.matthiasmann.de/content/view/24/26/